 Reverence Dance Academy Instructors:

 Jessica began dancing at the age of 3 in the Vaganova method and has since trained in various dance methodologies.
 Over the past 9 years, she has trained at HIS Dance Academy, focusing on ballet, pointe, modern, and contemporary while performing in many full-length original ballets as a member of the Senior Ensemble, and participating in many Outreach events.
 At the age of 12, she had the privilege of performing in West Michigan Youth Ballet's production of the Nutcracker, and spent the summer of 2016 training at Blue Lake Fine Arts Camp.
-She has been teaching and assisting dance for 6 years for ages 3-18.
-She also teaches piano, voice and guitar.
+She has been teaching and assisting dance for over 6 years for ages 3-18.
+She has also taught piano and voice.

-She will be stepping up as the owner of Reverence Dance Academy beginning Fall 2020.
+She became the owner of Reverence Dance Academy beginning Fall 2020.
 Alongside Reverence, Jessica is pursuing degrees in biochemistry, neuroscience, and psychology on the joint pre-medical & pre-law track at Calvin University and Oxford University.
 Jessica values strong technique in a loving, encouraging, Christian environment.
 She is so excited to share the joy and freedom found in dancing for Christ with her students, and is excited to see what the Lord has in store for the future of Reverence Dance Academy!

 Jillian started her dance journey at Reverence Dance Academy when she was eight years old and has been dancing ever since.
 She attended classes at Hearts in Step Dance Academy for 3 years and has recently started taking classes at Reverence again!
 Jillian is primarily trained in ballet but did train in tap.
 She has also taken pointe classes since 2019.
 Jillian has participated in many CARE Ballet performances; she loves to take part in summer dance intensives and has performed in “Prince of Egypt” with For His Glory Ballet and “Narnia” with Midway Theater Company.